cosmos/ethermint/docs/basics/namespaces.md

 Returns the block info given the hash found in the command above and a bool.

 #### Parameters
-- DATA, 32 Bytes - Hash of a block.
+- Hash of a block.

-- Boolean - If true it returns the full transaction objects, if false only the hashes of the transactions.
+- If true it returns the full transaction objects, if false only the hashes of the transactions.

 ```json
 // Request